Brent Mydland

-Brent Mydland (October 21, 1952 – July 26, 1990) was an American keyboardist and singer.
-He was a member of the rock band The Grateful Dead from 1979 to 1990, a longer tenure than any other keyboardist in the band.
+Brent Mydland (October 21, 1952 – July 26, 1990) was an American keyboardist, songwriter and singer.
+He was a member of the rock band the Grateful Dead from 1979 until his death in 1990, a longer tenure than any other keyboardist in the band.

 Growing up in Concord, California, Mydland took up music while in elementary school.
 After graduation, he played with a number of bands and recorded one album with Silver before joining Bobby and the Midnites with Bob Weir and jazz veterans Billy Cobham and Alphonso Johnson.
 This led to an invitation to join the Dead in 1979, replacing Keith Godchaux who had decided to leave.
 Mydland quickly became an important member in the Dead, using a variety of keyboards including Hammond organ and various synthesizers and singing regularly.
 He wrote several songs on the band's studio albums released while he was a member.

 After a tour in the early summer 1990, Mydland died of an accidental drug overdose.

 Biography

 Early life

-Born in Munich, Germany, the child of a U.S. Army chaplain, Mydland moved to San Francisco with his parents at the age of one.
+Born in Munich, Germany, the child of a Norwegian U.S. Army chaplain, Mydland moved to San Francisco with his parents at the age of one.
 Mydland spent most of his childhood in Concord, California.
-He started piano lessons aged six and had formal classical lessons through his junior year in high school.
+He started piano lessons at age six and had formal classical lessons through his junior year in high school.
 In an interview he commented that "My sister took lessons and it looked fun to me, so I did too.
 There was always a piano around the house and I wanted to play it.
 When I couldn't play it I would beat on it anyway."
 His mother, a graveyard shift nurse, encouraged Mydland's talents by insisting that he practice his music two hours each day.
 He played trumpet from elementary till his senior year in high school; his schoolmates remember him practicing on an accordion, as well as the piano, every day after school.

 Mydland played trumpet in the school's marching band, but was dismissed for having long hair.
 He graduated from Liberty High School, Brentwood, California, in 1971.